Next-Generation Sequencing

 Most of us work more efficiently if we have some tools to help us understand what all of the available flags and parameters are and how they affect the program.
 The Sequencher interface helps you select options, set values, and learn the available functionality with descriptions and tool tips.
 The same options from the command line above are set this way in Sequencher:

-Perform SNP analysis or Methylation analysis in just a few steps.
+Perform SNP analysisMethylation analysis, or RNA A-to-G tolerant alignment in just a few steps.

-View your results in Maqview or Tablet.
+View your results in Tablet.